Developer Guide#

 self.logger.info("Run complete; manifest will be written next")

-load_procedure_from_config is the discovery hook called by the CLI; it
+load_procedure is the discovery hook called by the CLI.
+Launching a

 Procedure signals (procedure.events)#